wondering-packet/learning-vault/Git/Lessons/001 -- Exercise 1.md

-# Let's create a  new repo!
+# Let's create a  new repository!

-# 1. Create a local directory & Initialize
+## 1. Create a local directory & Initialize

 ```bash
 cd /path/to/your/working/directory